Top 10 Funny facts about Paris © French Moments

 One of them stands out: ‘poulet’, which means chicken.

-This term originates from the tragic events of the Commune of Paris in 1871.
-When the buildings of the Parisian police burnt down, Jules Ferry made the new barracks on the Île de la Cité available to the security forces.
+When the Parisian police buildings burned down, Jules Ferry made the new barracks on the Île de la Cité available to the security forces.

 For the history books, the new Préfecture de Police stands on the former site of Paris’ poultry market.
-It did not take long for the catchy moniker to be associated to the French police.

 The grotto at the Source of the Seine © Thesupermat - licence [CC BY-SA 3.0] from Wikimedia Commons